MustafaDiaa/Daniels/README.md

-# SocialMediaApp
+# Daniels
-A Social Media App project been developed using Node.js, Express.js &amp; Mongoose and tested with Postman, the postman file included in the repository for testing.
+A responsive Front-End Web Application that has been developed using HTML, CSS, Javascript & Bootstrap, and works on all types of different screens.